grafana/k6-docs/src/data/markdown/docs/03 cloud/04 Integrations/06 Grafana Plugin.md

 excerpt: 'View your k6 Cloud Test Results in Grafana'
 ---

 The [k6 Cloud app](https://grafana.com/grafana/plugins/grafana-k6-app/) for [Grafana](https://grafana.com/) simulates the k6 Cloud UI in your dashboard.

-It makes your testing accessible with Grafana:
+While Grafana Plugin does not yet support all the features of k6 Cloud we are actively working on reaching feature parity.

+Currently supported features:
 * manage and visualize your k6 Cloud tests in Grafana.
 * add k6 visualizations to your existing Grafana dashboards.
 * correlate k6 metrics with other metrics to find root causes quickly.
+* create new and update existing tests using the script editor
+* use dashboard variables to quickly switch between test runs

 ## Installing the k6 Cloud plugin

 To install the k6 plugin

 1. In Grafana Cloud, select the **Install plugin** button on the [k6 Cloud app installation page](https://grafana.com/grafana/plugins/grafana-k6-app/?tab=installation).
 This automatically adds the plugin to your Grafana stack.

   > For local Grafana instances, follow the [grafana-cli instructions](https://grafana.com/grafana/plugins/grafana-k6-app/?tab=installation).